Technical Vulnerability Management Practices

-Once again, our customers spoke and we listened - our customers needed documentation on how they could prove they have a "vulnerability management program" in place.
+Once again, our customers spoke and we listened - our customers needed documentation to help them prove the existence of a "vulnerability management program" to address this common requirement in vendor contracts and newer regulations.
 Similar to the other cybersecurity documentation we sell, many of our customers tried and failed to create their own program-level documentation.
-However, this is what we've found to be the most difficult for companies to get right.
-It is not uncommon to have hundreds of man-hours spent on this type of documentation effort and only have it end in failure.
+It is not uncommon for organizations to spent hundreds of man-hours on this type of documentation effort and only have it end in failure.
 That is why we are very excited about this product, since it fills a void at most organizations, both large and small.

 The Vulnerability & Patch Management Program (VPMP) is framework-independent (e.g., ISO, NIST, COBIT, etc.) and was designed to integrate with our Written Information Security Program (WISP) and Risk Management Program (RMP) documentation - this allows you to have policies, standards and procedures that work together to create a holistic and comprehensive cybersecurity program!

 The VPMP was one of the most challenging documents we've developed over the last decade.
 The reason for this is the need to address and unify various components that are complex on their own - patching systems, vulnerability scanning, remediation activities and penetration testing.
 What this program-level document establishes is the framework to provide direction to and govern those functions, regardless of who is actually doing the work.
 Depending on the makeup of the organization, it can be pure IT, cybersecurity personnel, outsourced staffing or a combination of all.
 Given the cost associated with the effort to create a documented vulnerability management program from scratch, the VPMP priced to be affordable to all organizations.

 What Is The Vulnerability & Patch Management Program (VPMP)?